niess/goupil/docs/library/index.rst

 ----

-This section provides a detailed list of `classes <classes>`_ and `functions
-<functions>`_ defined by Goupil's Python interface.
-For additional information
-on a specific item, please browse the corresponding entry.
+This section provides a detailed list of `classes`_ and `functions`_ defined by Goupil's Python interface.
+For additional information on a specific item, please browse the corresponding entry.

 .. note::